Some proofs of the Poincar\'e-Birkhoff-Witt theorem and related matters: via

 \section{$\mathrm F_{K}^{\Lie}$ via $\mathrm F_{\mathbb Q}^{\Lie}$}

-\plabel{sec:via} First, we give a direct proof of the PBW theorem for free Lie algebras over $\mathbb Q$.
+\plabel{sec:via} Firstly, we give a direct proof of the PBW theorem for free Lie algebras over $\mathbb Q$.
 (The argument works for any field of characteristic $0$.)
 We will use the fact that free Lie algebras are multigraded.
-The proof will be sketchy as we rely on familiar arguments. \begin{prop} The PBW theorem holds for $\mathfrak g=\mathrm F_{\mathbb Q}^{\Lie}[X_\lambda:\lambda\in\Lambda]$. \begin{proof}[Sketch of proof] We will prove the symmetric global formulation.
-Consider
+The proof will be sketchy as we rely on familiar arguments.